michael-lowe-nz/daily/README.md

 **14.8.17**
 Made ember app work from scratch by stripping down previous project.
 Must have quite specific dependencies.
 Need better understanding of MVC to translate how I would do something with react/redux to using a full MVC framework like ember.
+Implement the remove function in the adding calculator, using an onclick function binding and by assigning each one based on its index